 San Jose has a dozen museums within a few minutes of each other.
 Since luggage is not allowed in museums, drop off your bags first.
 Luckily you can find quite a few places for suitcase storage in and around Costa Rica.

 Before you plan to visit our beautiful country, pick out the museums that interest you most.
 There is a wide range of interesting topics, such as insects, indigenous culture, numismatics, art, pre-Columbian bowls, Jade, and many others.
 See the most interesting ones you should visit when museum hopping.
 I have included the Google map links for easier access.
 For those interested in seeing the full list, Wikipedia also has lots of info.

 Located in San Jose, across from Parque España, in CENAC, this indoor and outdoor museum features spectacular art from Central America and all over the world.
 Although it only has four exhibition rooms, it also has a large open-air space for exhibits and performances.

 The permanent collection features over 900 pieces from both new and established artists, including photography, sculptures, paintings, etchings, and video art.
 The museum also showcases several exhibitions annually of different artists, classes, shows, and performances.

 National Museum of Costa Rica

-The Motherland Room holds many interesting pieces dating back to the arrival of the Spaniards from 1,500 AD.
+The Motherland Room holds many interesting pieces dating back to the arrival of the Spaniards in 1,500 AD.
 Also, another room offers a recreation of what a typical colonial home would have been like.
 One of the main pieces in the National Museum is the 2,500-year-old jade carving of a seashell.

 Right next to the National Museum is the Jade Museum.
 This is a stunning building that carries the largest American jade collection in the world.
-The five-floor space has almost 7,000 jade carvings including goddesses, shamans, snakes, birds, and other animals.
+The five-floor space has almost 7,000 jade carvings, including goddesses, shamans, snakes, birds, and other animals.
 The translucent carvings are well-preserved and on display every day.